univ-of-utah-marriott-library-apple/display_manager/README.md

 #### Jamf

-Suppose you'd like all computers in a particular [Jamf Pro](https://www.jamf.com/products/jamf-pro/) scope to default to their highest retina-enabled resolution at maximum brightness at login.
+Suppose you'd like all computers in a particular [Jamf Pro](https://www.jamf.com/products/jamf-pro/) scope to default to their highest retina-friendly resolution at maximum brightness at login.
 You could create such a policy, and add a script containing the following to it:

 ```
 displayManager.py "set highest --only-hidpi" "brightness set 1"